jezzsantos/queryany/README.md

 # QueryAny
 [![Build status](https://ci.appveyor.com/api/projects/status/qwg1wen94kfe52jp/branch/master?svg=true)](https://ci.appveyor.com/project/JezzSantos/queryany/branch/master) [![NuGet](https://img.shields.io/nuget/v/QueryAny.svg?label=QueryAny)](https://www.nuget.org/packages/QueryAny) [![Release Notes](https://img.shields.io/nuget/v/QueryAny.svg?label=Release%20Notes&colorB=green)](https://github.com/jezzsantos/QueryAny/wiki/Release-Notes)

 **QueryAny** is a query language for use with any database or data store technology.
-Use it as a generic repository pattern, and never leak database details into your domain logic again.
+Use it as a `<generic>` repository pattern, and never leak database details into your domain logic again.
 Never take a dependency from your domain logic on any database or ORM technology again.

 ## Why?

-Becuase things change, and you should protect your domain from those changes.
+Becuase things change, and you should protect your core domain from those external changes and implementation details.

-Don't you want to learn how to abstract away your persistence layers? (**Get rid of those ugly SQL statements in your business logic?**)
+* Don't you want to learn how to abstract away your persistence layers? (**Get rid of those ugly SQL statements in your business logic?**)
-Don't you want to discover how to use other data repositories than the only one you know now? (**Ever wanted to explore what a NoSQL database or InMemory database was good for?**)
+* Don't you want to discover how to use other data repositories than the only one you know now? (**Ever wanted to explore what a NoSQL database or InMemory database was good for?**)
-Don't you want to run your unit/integration tests faster than your database can run them? (**Then stop using databases in your testing!**)
+* Don't you want to run your unit/integration tests faster than your database can run them? (**Then stop using databases in your testing!**)
-Have you considered the possibility that an In-mem persistence store (like Redis) is a better performing alternative to using a clumsy database server?
+* Have you considered the possibility that an In-mem persistence store (like Redis) is a better performing alternative to using a clumsy database server?

 OK, then you are going to need help to abstract your persistence layer from your domain objects properly.